 -back to top-

-All six eligible OhioHealth hospitals were honored with an “A” Hospital Safety Score by The Leapfrog Group, an independent national nonprofit run by employers and other large purchasers of health benefits.
-OhioHealth is the only health system in central Ohio to achieve this feat.
+Six OhioHealth hospitals have earned an “A” Hospital Safety Score for a fifth consecutive time by The Leapfrog Group, an independent national nonprofit run by employers and other large purchasers of health benefits.
+OhioHealth is the only health system in central Ohio to achieve this.

 Our Hospitals Receiving “A” Scores